Stonetech66/Hng-Task/README.md

 ## Demo
 - Enter your csv file path: c:users\stone\file.csv
 - Enter your created json file path: c:users\stone\file.json
-- Enter the first header parameter in your csv file: Serial_No

 You should now see your generated csv file and your updated json file.